-Only immediate family can attend a service at the crematorium, or a burial in the cemetery.
+Only a modest number of close family and friends of the deceased may attend a service at the crematorium, or a burial in the cemetery.

 Do not come to the crematorium or cemetery if you have any of the well-publicised symptoms, or have been in contact with anyone who has the virus or symptoms, or if you should be in self-isolation.

 We are following guidance from the Government https://www.gov.uk/government/publications/covid-19-guidance-for-care-of-the-deceased and / or professional bodies such as the Institute of Cemetery and Crematoria.
 The latest information from the ICCM is on the following link https://www.iccm-uk.com/iccm/

 for families / friends to visit graves.
 Please ensure you observe the Government Guidelines regarding social distancing.
 No one should be using the grounds for exercising or socialising and you will be asked to leave.